Project-F/F.LF/docs/developer.md

 	- `scene.js` maintains a graph of all livingobjects in the scene. collision detection is done by a scene query where livingobject query for intersection with other objects on the scene.

 ### Considerations
-Project F games are to be hackable.
+F.LF is to be hackable.
 The architecture answer yes to the following questions:
 - can I customize behavior by changing only few parameters in a single place?
 - can I extend functionality by wrapping over existing code?
 - can I append a new component by adding an entry to a list?